ingresso-group/slate/source/includes/_events.md

 `geo_data` | A block containing the following geo co-ordinates:
 `geo_data.latitude` | Latitude of the event.
 `geo_data.longitude` | Longitude of the event.
 `has_no_perfs` | `true` if the event has no performances.
-For example some attraction tickets are valid for any date, so we do not present a list of performances to select.
+All events must have performances to be sold, so an event without performances cannot be sold and will likely soon have its `event_status` set to `dead`.
 `is_add_on` | `false` if this event is an add-on event.
 This means it can only be added to a trolley containing tickets for an event that lists this in its `add_ons`.
 `is_auto_quantity_add_on` | `false`  Indicates whether add on quantity will be modified based on the number of ticket orders, if true number of addons will be equal to total number of tickets for all parent events in the trolley.
 `is_seated` | `true` for seated events.